WatForm/Dashplus/docs/index.md

 ## Well-formedness Constraints

-* The source and destinations of states must be OR-states.
+* The source and destination of a transition must be an OR-state or a basic state.
+* An assignment to an environmental variable or environmental events is not allowed.
+* At a particular level in the hierarchy all states must be either OR states or AND states.
+* Primed variables can only be used in actions (not guards).

 ## Credits and Support